sakethreddy997/freshers-assignment-vjit/README.md

 junit -to test the application
 Any of the ide  ex: Intellij , eclipse , netbeans. understanding over oops concepts.
-Maven ie, used as a build tool.
+Maven ie, used as a buildq tool.